TRAVEL REQUIREMENTS & THINGS TO KNOW BEFORE YOUR TRIP

 - No porter service will be provided throughout the tour.
 During the tour please always keep an eye on your personal belongings and valuables.
 Be aware of your surroundings when going out on your own.

 Indonesian currency is called Indonesian Rupiah (IDR).
-As of April 2022, the exchange rate is $1 U.S dollar to 14,369 IDR.
+As of July 2023, the exchange rate is $1 U.S. dollar to 15,040.50 IDR.
 We suggest you bring a combination of cash and credit cards for your trip.
 Most stores, hotels and restaurants will accept major credit cards such as Visa and Mastercard.
 However, it is more convenient to use cash especially if you are planning to shop and eat in smaller shops.
 Please always keep your currency exchange receipts as you may need to present these when changing IDR back to your own currency at the end of your trip.

 Please note gratuities are not included in your tour cost.
 They are customary and their purpose is to encourage and reward quality service.
 Our guides greatly appreciate any tips you would like to give them.
 Our recommended tip amount is as follows: